“You Should See a Therapist…”

 Cultural and Cross-Cultural Psychology (1980s–Present, Global):

-Cultural psychology examines how culture shapes cognition, emotions, and behavior.
+Examines how culture shapes cognition, emotions, and behavior.
 It challenges the idea of universal psychological principles by emphasizing the context-dependent nature of human psychology.

 Positive Psychology (1990s - Present, United States):

-Positive psychology, founded by Martin Seligman, focuses on promoting positive emotions, strengths, and well-being rather than just addressing mental illness.
+Founded by Martin Seligman, focuses on promoting positive emotions, strengths, and well-being rather than just addressing mental illness.
 It emphasizes human flourishing, resilience, gratitude, and optimism, aiming to enhance life satisfaction, build emotional intelligence, and improve overall quality of life by nurturing individual strengths and virtues.

 The development of these schools has led to the popular coaching and therapy techniques we know of today.